qaware/qaware-blog-source/content/posts/protocurl-intro.md

 formattedDate: "Thu, 01 Jan 1970 00:00:00 GMT"
 ```

-We can now easily see the request and response in the [Protobuf Text Format](https://github.com/qaware/protocurl#protobuf-text-format) without needing to use `protoc` or a full-blown programming language.
+We can now easily see the request and response in the [Protobuf Text Format](https://github.com/qaware/protocurl#protobuf-text-format) without needing to use `protoc` or a full-blown programming language to manually (de-) serialize the data.
 Since we didn't provide a `date`, the Protobuf server implicitly assumes all of the [timestamp.proto](https://github.com/protocolbuffers/protobuf/blob/main/src/google/protobuf/timestamp.proto) fields to be zero - which corresponds to epoch time.

 The command line arguments have this meaning:
-* `-I test/proto` points to the directory of proto definition files
+* `-I test/proto` points to proto files in the filesystem
 * `-i ..HappyDayRequest` and `-o ..HappyDayResponse` tell which message types are used for the input and expected for the output
-	* The `..` instructs protocurl to infer the (unique) full package path instead of us needing to explicitly provide them.
+    * The `..` instructs protocurl to automatically infer the (unique) full package path of the message types
 * `-u <url>` is the HTTP REST endpoint url to send the request to
 * `-d 'includeReason: true'` describes the input data in the Protobuf Text Format